 Independence

 People who are extremely independent, seeking solitary activities or hobbies to help give them a sense of purpose, were usually neglected as children.
 Children whose parents or caregivers were absent, inconsistently available, or unable to meet their emotional needs grow up believing that people are ultimately unreliable and that they can only rely on themselves.
 They need to work through their trust issues.
-Taking time to work through trust issues is essential, and so is accepting help from others.
+Taking time to work through trust issues is essential, as is accepting help from others.

 Emotional Suppression